auth0/docs/articles/quickstart/webapp/aspnet-owin/_includes/_login.md

 You can also create a custom login for prompting the user for their username and password.
 To learn how to do this in your application, follow the [Custom Login sample](https://github.com/auth0-samples/auth0-aspnet-owin-mvc-samples/tree/master/Samples/custom-login).
 :::

-### Install and Configure the OpenID Connect Middleware
+### Install and configure the OpenID Connect middleware

 ::: note
   This quickstart makes use of OWIN middleware and as such, you need to use OWIN in your application.
 If your application is not currently making use of OWIN, please refer to Microsoft's <a href="https://docs.microsoft.com/en-us/aspnet/aspnet/overview/owin-and-katana/">OWIN documentation</a> to enable it in your application.